joshuagreenslade/CSCC09/assignment/3/README.md

 ### Delete

-- description: delete the image with the given id from the given gallery
+- description: delete the image with the given id and its comments from the given gallery
 - request: `DELETE /api/galleries/:gallery/images/:id/`
 - response: 200
   - content-type: `application/json`